 It’s fair to say that these systems would perform poorly in the case of an emergency.
 Let’s say a fire breaks out at your school.
 Typically, your first call to action would be to find out where all your students are.

-This may involve rushing back to your office to collect all your information from different sources (Sign-out sheets, leave folders, clipboards, spreadsheets etc), cross-referencing that information to make sure it’s up-to-date, taking a roll call to check who’s present and then notifying your residential and security staff about who’s missing and who’s been accounted for.
+This may involve rushing back to your office to collect all your information from different sources (Sign-out sheets, leave folders, clipboards, spreadsheets etc), cross-referencing that information to make sure it’s up-to-date, taking a roll call to check who’s present and then notifying your residential and school security staff about who’s missing and who’s been accounted for.

 Your reaction time is crucial in a crisis like this and there’s just too much room for error here.
 If you don’t have the right systems in place to move quickly with accurate information, then you’re putting your students safety at risk.